afifmakarim/genshin-api/README.md

 ### API Docs

 `API Agreement:` By using this API you agree to credit me back to this website where appropiate.<br>
-`Description:` Get character, weapon, artifact, best build guide information using our free unofficial API.
+`Description:` Get character best build guide, weapon, artifact information using our free fanmade API

 | baseUrl